 Disadvantages of a sole proprietorship

 A sole proprietorship doesn’t have any special legal status, which means the owner is personally responsible for what the business does.
 If the business gets into debt or legal trouble, so does the owner.
-Your choice of insurance becomes very important.
+Having proper insurance is very important.